kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 ## Trust
-Working for an organization that promotes trust between employees as the basis for open communication and collaboration.
+Working for an organization that promotes trust between employees.

 ### Low trust
 Organization's culture is perceived as one of distrust.
 Employees do not trust leaders or co-workers and they may be reluctant to share information with them.
 Leaders might not trust their staff and they might also be distrustful of customers.